emacsmirror/inhibit-mouse/README.md

 Additionally, the *inhibit-mouse* package allows for the restoration of mouse input when `inhibit-mouse-mode` is disabled.

+If this enhances your workflow, please show your support by **⭐ starring inhibit-mouse on GitHub** to help more Emacs users discover its benefits.

 ## Installation

 To install `inhibit-mouse` from MELPA: